 Prayerful Politicians of the Old Testament

 The Old Testament tells the story of various saintly kings, queens, lawmakers and governors.
 It includes the books of Kings and Judges, as well as texts named after notable leaders like Joshua, Nehemiah and Daniel.
-Within its pages, we also find the wisdom of King Solomon, the prayers of Queen Esther, and the letter of King Artaxerxes to Ezra.
+Within its pages, we also find the wisdom of King Solomon, the prayers of Queen Esther, and the song of the Three Holy Youths, who were imperial officials.

 In the Old Testament, religion and politics were inextricably linked.
 Moses, the leader of the Hebrews, was also the revealer of the Jewish religion.
 Samuel, who the people trusted as their prophet, played a key role in appointing their first king.
 And David, Israel’s most revered king, was both a sacred poet and a successful statesman.